Test & Publish Workflows

 The workflow starts in a draft state.
 You can make any necessary edits to ensure it meets your requirements.
 Once you've done with the editing, you now can do two things:

-For more details about Rolling back to a previous version, read the Version Control doc.
+For more details about version control, and rolling back to a previous version, read the Version Control doc.

 By following these detailed steps, users can effectively manage the publishing and rollback processes for their rules and workflows, ensuring high-quality and reliable outputs.